Sölvi Ottesen: Copenhagen

 As the deal with Glasgow Celtic failed to materialize, Ottesen signed a three-year contract with defending Superliga champions Copenhagen instead on 23 June 2010.

 Ottesen made his FC Copenhagen debut, starting the whole game, in a 3–0 win against his former club, SønderjyskE, in the opening game of the season.
 He then made his UEFA Champions League debut against BATE Borisov in the first leg of the third qualifying round, in a 0–0 draw.
 FC Copenhagen went on to win 3–2 in the second leg.
-Following a 2–1 loss against Rosenberg in the first leg, the then 26 year old Ottesen could hardly have popped up at a more important time to register his first goal for [Copenhagen, in the UEFA Champions League Play-Off Round against Rosenberg.
+Following a 2–1 loss against Rosenborg in the first leg, the then 26 year old Ottesen could hardly have popped up at a more important time to register his first goal for [Copenhagen, in the UEFA Champions League Play-Off Round against Rosenborg.
 In the biggest game of his career so far, his perfectly placed header secured Copenhagen a spot in the group stage for only the second time in the club's history.
 Four days later on 29 August 2010, Ottesen scored his second goal for the side, in a 2–1 win over AC Horsens.
 Since joining the club, he found himself in a competition with Mathias Jørgensen and Mikael Antonsson over the centre–back position.
 During a 2–0 win over Brøndby on 19 September 2010, Ottesen fractured his arm and was sidelined between four and six weeks.
-It wasn't until on 24 October 2010 when he made his return from injury, coming on as a substitute in the 70th minute, in a 3–0 win over Silkeborg.
+On 24 October 2010 he returned from injury, coming on as a substitute in the 70th minute, in a 3–0 win over Silkeborg.
 In a follow–up match against Lyngby on 30 October 2010, Ottesen came on as a late substitute and scored in a 3–2 win.
 However, he then suffered a back injury in January 2011 and sidelined for four months.
 While on the sidelines, the club won the league title after winning 2–1 against Lyngby on 21 April 2011.
-It wasn't until on 16 May 2011 when he returned to the first team, coming on as a late substitute, in a 1–1 draw against AC Horsens.
+On 16 May 2011 he returned to the first team, coming on as a late substitute, in a 1–1 draw against AC Horsens.
 At the end of the 2010–11 season, Ottesen went on to make twenty appearances and scoring three times in all competitions.